 Use of Definite Article:

-A word which you have already used once in a sentence, usually you should use 'The' before that word.
-Thereafter whenever the same word you will repeat, you have to use 'The.'
-For example: "I saw a beggar asking for money.
-It was surprising for me to see people were shouting at the beggar who was looking shabby and dirty."
-Here it is quite clear that 'The' has used when 'beggar' repeated in the sentence.
+Typically, you should use "the" before a word that you have already mentioned in a sentence and will mention again.
+For example, "I saw a beggar asking for money.
+It was surprising for me to see people shouting at the beggar who was looking shabby and dirty."
+Here, "the" is used before "beggar" when it is repeated in the sentence.

 Use of Reflexive Pronouns:

-You should use reflexive pronouns such as myself, yourself, themselves, herself, himself and itself in a correct way.
-Keep it in mind during test preparation.
+Make sure to use reflexive pronouns such as myself, yourself, themselves, herself, himself, and itself correctly, especially during test preparation.

 Correct use of the Verb Forms: